-Because of the dynamic nature of the relationship between flow and faecal coliform concentrations it was decided that a daily, or ideally more frequent, time-step was suitable for running the new model.
-In order to run the model on a daily basis it was necessary to provide daily time-series for flow and the upstream faecal coliform input concentration.
-Daily flows were retrieved for Thorverton from the IH National Water Archive.
-The faecal coliform time-series for Thorverton, the upstream site, was, as has been suggested, only sampled every two to three weeks and as a result inadequate for modelling purposes.
-It was, therefore, necessary to generate a new daily time-series for Thorverton based on the available sampled data.
+Because of the dynamic nature of the relationship between flow and faecal coliform concentrations it was decided that a daily (or ideally, more frequent) time-step was suitable for running the new model.
+To run the model on a daily basis, it was necessary to provide daily time-series for flow and the upstream faecal coliform input concentration.
+However, although daily flows were available from the National Water Archive for the upstream site at Thorverton, it was necessary to generate a new daily time series for the faecal coliform concentration since sampling for this parameter only took place at two to three week intervals.

-The time series for Pynes intake consists of regular weekly samples taken as part of the routine raw water monitoring undertaken at that works (Figure 6.1).
-The data for the Pynes Intake demonstrates a seasonal trend, it is, however, difficult to discern such a trend in the data for Thorverton.
-As a result it was difficult to decide the best way of generating a new time-series for that site.
+The time series for the Pynes intake consists of regular weekly samples taken as part of the routine raw water monitoring undertaken at that works (Figure 6.2).
+The values obtained for this site demonstrate a seasonal trend but it was difficult to discern a similar trend in the data for Thorverton, making it difficult to decide the best way of generating a new time-series for that site.

 It was assumed that the faecal coliform concentration at Thorverton was dominated by the impact of the effluent discharge and that the concentration would vary seasonally according to the dilution afforded by the flow in the river.
-In order to simulate the high variance observed in most faecal coliform time-series a random noise function was superimposed onto the seasonal trend from which the new data was derived (Figure 6.2).
+To simulate the high variance observed in most faecal coliform time-series, a random noise function was superimposed on the seasonal trend from which the new data were derived (Figure 6.3).

-Comparison of Figures 6.1 and 6.2 shows that the time-series of faecal coliform concentrations for Thorverton and Pynes Intake exhibit opposite seasonality.
-The explanation for this apparent anomaly is as follows: The concentrations at Thorverton are assumed to result from dilution by the flow of the dominant input of organisms from the sewage discharge upstream.

-Sewage effluent derived faecal coliforms are likely not to be associated with settleable solids and will lack the protection afforded by such particulates from harmful sunlight and to lesser extent microbial predation (refer to Sections 2 and 3).

-In the reach downstream of Thorverton rapid die-off in the water column would be expected.
-At higher flows travel times through the reach will be reduced hence the proportion of released organisms reaching the downstream site will be greater.
+Comparison of Figures 6.2 and 6.3 shows that the time-series of faecal coliform concentrations for Thorverton and Pynes Intake exhibit opposite seasonality.
+A possible explanation for this difference is as follows: the concentrations at Thorverton are assumed to result from dilution by the flow of the dominant input of organisms from the sewage discharge upstream.
+Sewage effluent derived faecal coliforms are likely not to be associated with settleable solids and will lack the protection afforded by such particulates from harmful sunlight and to lesser extent microbial predation (Sections 2 and 3).
+In the reach downstream of Thorverton rapid die-offin the water column would be expected.
+At higher flows travel times through the reach will be reduced, hence the proportion of released organisms reaching the downstream site will be greater.
 Further, the supply of solids from the channel and catchment upstream of the reach will improve the survival conditions resulting in slower die-off.
-Hence the opposite seasonal trend observed at Pynes Intake.

-Figure 6.2 Raw data (\Box) and artificially generated time series (solid line) of faecal coliform concentrations for the River Exe at Thorverton.
+Figure 6.3 Raw data () and artificially generated time series (solid line) of faecal coliform concentrations for the River Exe at Thorverton